awray3/music_clf/README.md

 # Disclaimer

 This project is a work-in-progress.
-My code is being updated when possible, so the instructions below may not be quite up to speed yet.
+My code is being updated when possible.

 ## Description